 Definition of Brain Death

-It is important to understand the physiological difference between a deep coma and brain death.
+It is important to understand the physiologic difference between a deep coma and brain death.
 A deep coma is characterized by the failure of basic reflexes.
-Pain stimulus is no longer perceived, and the aspiration has to be performed artificially.
+Patients in a deep coma no longer perceive pain, and their breathing must be performed artificially.

-Nevertheless, a coma can be about disruptions of 1 or more brain centers: Some areas can be irretrievably “dead” while other areas are mentally alive.
+Nevertheless, a coma can also be about disruptions of one or more brain centers.
+Some areas can be irretrievably ‘dead,’ whereas other areas are mentally alive.
 Brain death, or rather general brain death, is a coma with a complete failure of the functions of the cerebrum and the cerebellum.
 If both components fail, the patient is considered to be not conscious or unconsciously alive.

-By this definition, particular nerve cells or smaller areas of the brain can be still active.
-But they cannot bring back the central nervous entity of a functioning brain.
+By this definition, particular nerve cells or smaller areas of the brain may be still active, but they cannot bring back the central nervous functioning of the brain.